xtendui/xtendui/README.md

 #### Boilerplate

 If you want we have some boilerplate projects to start a project all ready to go!
-Check out [xtendui-boilerplate](https://github.com/minimit/xtendui-boilerplate) and [tailwind examples](https://tailwindcss.com/docs/installation#build-tool-examples).
+Check out [xtendui-boilerplate](https://github.com/minimit/xtendui-boilerplate) and [tailwind build examples](https://tailwindcss.com/docs/installation#build-tool-examples)  and [tailwind setup examples](https://github.com/tailwindlabs/tailwindcss-setup-examples).

 ## Contributing